AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Last time, we focused on interactive things from the command line.
 Now, we build on that some and end up with making our own scripts.

 Command line processing and quoting
 -----------------------------------
+So, shell is responsible for interpreting the commands you type.
+Executing commands might seem simple enough, but a lot happens between the time you press RETURN and time your computer actually does something.

 * When you enter a command line, it is one string.
 * When a program runs, it always takes an array of strings (the ``argv`` in C, ``sys.argv`` in Python, for example).
 How do you get